PRM Exam 1

 - It is generally recommended to devote around 150 to 200 hours of structured study to prepare for each of the PRM exams based on their curriculum and learning requirements in general.

 - I suggest that you should spend nearly 70% of your time on reading the material provided and the rest (30%) for solving the study questions provided.
 However, it would be much better to take this recommended duration of the study as the minimum amount of time one would devote to preparation apart from time spent on improving on one’s areas of weakness.

 - Even if you cannot work out a detailed study plan, it would be practical and highly useful to track your preparation based on the time spent on each of the knowledge areas, along with study questions and sample exam questions.
 This way, you would be able to work out a balanced approach or restructure your approach to the whole thing.

 Reading and Preparatory Material

 - The official reading material consists of PRM Handbook published by PRMIA, which also happens to be the most recommended reference material for the certification exam.
 There are a number of competent online training providers for PRM as well who offer complete learning support, including study resources, tests, and expert guidance for the purpose.

 - There are a number of competent online training providers for PRM as well who offer complete learning support, including study resources, tests, and expert guidance for the purpose.

 - Students can utilize study notes provided by quality training providers.
 However, it is not recommended to use multiple reference materials simultaneously, which would only add to the confusion due to their visibly different approaches to the subject matter.

-- It goes without saying that the nature of preparation strategy would largely depend on individual approach and level of knowledge of a student but there are some things worth keeping in mind while deciding on the most effective approach to preparation.
+- It goes without saying that the nature of preparation strategy would largely depend on the individual approach and level of knowledge of a student, but there are some things worth keeping in mind while deciding on the most effective approach to preparation.